 Value Score of less than or equal to B: Our research shows that stocks with a Style Score of A or B when combined with a Zacks Rank #1 or 2 offer the best upside potential.

-G-III Apparel Group, Ltd. GIII, which designs, sources and markets women's and men's apparel, sports a Zacks Rank #1.
-It has an expected EPS growth rate of 15% for 3-5 years and has outperformed the Zacks Consensus Estimate in the trailing four quarters by a wide margin.
+Vishay Intertechnology, which manufactures and supplies discrete semiconductors and passive electronic components, carries a Zacks Rank #2 and has an expected EPS growth rate of 22.7% for three-five years.
+The company has a trailing four-quarter earnings surprise of 5%, on average.
 You can see the complete list of today’s Zacks #1 Rank stocks here.

 The Research Wizard is a great place to begin.
 It's easy to use.
 Everything is in plain language.
 And it's very intuitive.
 Start your Research Wizard trial today.
 And the next time you read an economic report, open up the Research Wizard, plug your finds in, and see what gems come out.

 Click here to sign up for a free trial to the Research Wizard today

 Disclosure: Officers, directors and/or employees of Zacks Investment Research may own or have sold short securities and/or hold long and/or short positions in options that are mentioned in this material.
 An affiliated investment advisory firm may own or have sold short securities and/or hold long and/or short positions in options that are mentioned in this material.

 Disclosure: Performance information for Zacks’ portfolios and strategies are available at: https://www.zacks.com/performance.